Rogier Kievit (PI)

 Ivan Simpson-Kent (PhD student)

 I want to understand how brain and behaviour interact with each other during development to produce intelligence, particularly in childhood and adolescence.
 My first project used psychometric modelling (e.g. structural equation modelling) to examine the associations between white matter connectivity and cognitive behaviour in both typically and atypically developing learners.
 Currently, I’m using insights from network science to hopefully tease apart the ‘causal’ influences between grey and white matter brain regions and cognitive performance.
 In my spare time, I co-host a podcast called Clever Ramblings (available on YouTube, shameless plug), watch anime, and daydream about my hometown of West Philadelphia.

 Erik-Jan visited the lab in 2019 to improve exploratory factor analysis for structural brain imaging data.
 Specifically, he developed and tested methods for taking into account brain symmetry when extracting factors, as asymmetry in the brain may be of interest in development.
 He is currently working on his PhD in statistics at Utrecht University.
 You can read more about him here.

 Theresa Fox (visiting student)

-I’m currently working in Rogier Kievit’s group onshape measures (surface-based measures) and their potential to reflect age-related cognitive and structural brain differences.
+Theresa Fox worked in our group in 2019 to examine morphometric measures (surface-based measures) and their potential to reflect age-related cognitive and structural brain differences.
 We hereby examine the utility and reliability of a new pipeline called mindboggle that was used in the large samples for the CamCan and CALM project.

 Marie Deserno visited the lab in 2018 to work on longitudinal developmental dynamics in children at risk for autism.
 She used latent growth curve models to study the interplay between motor and language development in early childhood.
 She is currently finishing her PhD at the University of Amsterdam on network approaches to autism.
 You can read about her current work here